2021 Annual Spending Review!

 I love using Personal Capital to track my wealth!

 I don’t even make $100,000 a year at my job.
 I’m now seeing my wealth take off like our Great Dane Kodiak.
-No, he is fast as heck!
+He is fast as heck!

 I’m not special by any means or stretch.
 I’m just a guy that has found what he values and learned the math behind investing and Financial Independence.
-I’m making 2021 another great year for wealth domination.
+2022 will be another great year for wealth domination.

 By doing this I can’t lose.
 I plan to keep on keeping on so to speak.
-I do have some pretty incredible goals for 2021.
-Check out that post here.
-Soon I will even hit the half a million mark in liquid assets.
-That day I think I will celebrate with some buffalo wings!
+I do have some pretty incredible goals for 2022.
+Soon I will even hit the half a million mark in liquid assets twice lol.
+I already hit it once in 2022.
+That day I celebrated with some buffalo wings!
 Yeah I know I’m a simple guy.
 I find that to make my life very fulfilling.

 Remember doing what everyone else does won’t get you different results.
 You have to think creatively in this life.
 Most people refuse to get creative.
 Instead, they are unfulfilled and spend money in hopes to fill this void.